Synchronization Internals

 - Multiple processes (e.g.,

-Lock(...)orTaskLock(...)call generates its ownuuid1(), producing a different worker identity.
+Lock(...)orTaskLock(...)call generates its owntoken_hex(4), producing a different worker identity.

 Pre-fork servers

 If the ASGI server uses a pre-fork model (forking after the application is loaded), worker identities generated before the fork will be duplicated across child processes.
-Uvicorn does not pre-fork — it spawns workers via subprocess.Popen, so each worker imports the application independently.
+Uvicorn does not pre-fork.
+It spawns workers via subprocess.Popen, so each worker imports the application independently.
 If using a pre-fork server, pass an explicit worker identity to avoid collisions.

 Token Generation